lidofinance/docs/docs/contracts/lido-locator.md

 ### coreComponents()

-Returns a batch of core components addresses
+Returns a batch of core components addresses at once.

+It's just a more gas-efficient way of colling several public getters at once.

 ```sol
 function coreComponents() view returns(